-Head of Faculty: Amy Lambert
+Head of Faculty - Amy Lambert

+In the Australian Curriculum, the Humanities and Social Sciences learning area includes a study of history, geography, civics and citizenship and economics and business.
 Through studying Humanities and Social Sciences, students will develop the ability to question, think critically, solve problems, communicate effectively, make decisions and adapt to change.
 The Humanities and Social Science subjects in the Australian Curriculum provide a broad understanding of the world in which we live, and how people can participate as active and informed citizens with high-level skills needed for the 21st century.

 All students from Years 7-10 study a semester of History and Civics and Citizenship and a semester of Geography and Economics and Business.

-- History: The Ancient World
+History: The Ancient World

-- Civics and Citizenship: The key features of Australia’s system of government
+Civics and Citizenship: The key features of Australia’s system of government

-- Geography: Water in the World and Places and Liveability
+Geography: Water in the World and Places and Liveability

-Economics and Business: The relationship between consumers, workers and producers in the market
+Economics and Business: The relationship between consumers, workers and producers in the market.

 History: The Medieval World

-- Geography: Landforms and landscapes, Urbanisation and Migration
+Geography: Landforms and landscapes, Urbanisation and Migration

-Economics and Business: exploring the ways markets work within Australia and the rights, responsibilities and opportunities that arise for businesses, consumers and governments
+Economics and Business: Exploring the ways markets work within Australia and the rights, responsibilities and opportunities that arise for businesses, consumers and governments.

 History: The Making of the Modern World and World War One

-- Civics and Citizenship: the features and principles of Australia’s court system, including its role in applying and interpreting Australian law
+Civics and Citizenship: The features and principles of Australia’s court system, including its role in applying and interpreting Australian law

-- Civics and Citizenship: Australia’s system of government within an international context, such as its involvement with United Nations, and the role of the High Court
+Civics and Citizenship: Australia’s system of government within an international context, such as its involvement with United Nations, and the role of the High Court

-- Geography: Environmental change and human wellbeing
+Geography: Environmental change and Human wellbeing

-Economics and Business: The ways governments manage economic performance to improve living standards and ways to manage changing economic conditions
+Economics and Business: The ways governments manage economic performance to improve living standards and ways to manage changing economic conditions.